All Episodes

 I just don't.

-Anyway, but I do want an in and out burger.
+Anyway, but I do want an in-and-out burger.

 They actually put pastrami on it.

-Pastrami on a it's so good.
+Pastrami on a burger.

 No, it is off the hook good.